truewebber/swift-protoparser/PROGRESS.md

 - 📅 PLANNED: Task is planned but not yet started
 - ⚠️ BLOCKED: Task is blocked by another task or external factor
 - ❌ CANCELLED: Task has been cancelled or removed from scope
+- ❌ NOT IMPLEMENTED: Task was planned but not implemented in the original sprint